Elastic-Softworks/worldenv/worldc/src/codegen/IMPLEMENTATION_STATUS.md

 ## Conclusion

-Alpha Phase 18 represents a major milestone in WORLDC development.
+This implementation represents a major milestone in WORLDC development.
 The code generation and compilation system is architecturally complete and ready for production use.
 The framework provides a solid foundation for advanced tooling integration and supports the full development workflow from source code to deployable artifacts.

 The implementation successfully bridges the gap between WORLDC's hybrid syntax and practical target languages, enabling developers to write game code in the familiar C/C++/TypeScript hybrid format while generating optimized output for web deployment.

-**Status: COMPLETE - Ready for Alpha Phase 19**
+**Status: COMPLETE - Ready for Advanced Tooling Integration**